INSTRUCTIONS TO AUTHORS

 Aims and Scopes: The Iranian Journal of Immunology (IJI) is an internationally-disseminated peer-reviewed quaternary publication that publishes a broad range of experimental and theoretical studies concerned with all aspects of immunology.

 Submission: Submit a copy of your manuscript typed in Microsoft Word for PC (PDF is not an acceptable format).
-Graphs should be submitted as separate files prepared by Microsoft Excel program.
+Graphs should be submitted as separate files prepared by the Microsoft Excel program.
 Figures should also be submitted as separate files in TIFF or PCX format and should have a resolution of at least 300 dpi.
 Manuscripts that do not conform to these specifications may not be accepted.
 All the aforementioned files should be submitted as attachments to iji.sums.ac.ir, accompanied by a covering letter to the Editor-in-Chief, containing the title and the authors' names and indicating that the manuscript has not been published or submitted for publication elsewhere.
 In the cover letter, clearly indicate the exact contribution of everyone who is listed as an author.
 The files could also be electronically

 sent to the Editor-in-Chief:

-Dr. Abbas Ghaderi, Ph.D.
+Abbas Ghaderi, Ph.D.

-Professor of Immunology
+Distinguished Professor of Immunology,

-Shiraz Institute for Cancer Research
+Shiraz Institute for Cancer Research,

-Shiraz University of Medical Sciences
+Shiraz University of Medical Sciences,

 P.O.
 Box: 71345-3119

-Phone: +98 (713) 2083277
+Phone: +98 9171073517

 Fax: +98 (713) 2304952

 Preparation of Manuscripts: All manuscripts should be typewritten in English with double spacing throughout (including figure legends and references) and with 2.5 cm (1 in.) margins.
 All pages should be numbered sequentially in the upper right hand corner, including Title page, Tables and References.

 - Title of the article (should be as short as possible, containing adequate information regarding the contents, without any abbreviation).

 - Running title (not in excess of 50 characters).